Hot FM

 By Sarah Ejang

-The teachers’ collective experience highlights systemic issues within the local government that are affecting their livelihoods and morale.
+The teachers’ collective experience highlights systemic issues within the local government that are affecting both their livelihoods and morale.

 When approached by our reporter for comment, Paul Samuel Mpiiwa, the Chief Administrative Officer of Amolatar, acknowledged the problem.